johnh03/StravaToSheets/README.md

 ## ⚡ Setup Instructions

 Before running the program, you must set up the Strava API.
 Using **Postman** is recommended, but you can also refer to the [Strava Developers Portal](https://developers.strava.com) for a more detailed guide.
+It is also recommended to use a notepad or txt file to keep your information.

 ### 🔹 1.
 Create a Strava API Application